A Derivation of Intelligence from Guided Relation-Creation

 and:

-Now suppose the guidance-state does not preserve the relevant difference between and :
+Suppose the effective guidance condition does not preserve the relevant difference between and :

-But by assumption, the same action is not viable in both cases.
+But by assumption, the same action is not viable in both conditions.

-Therefore the system cannot reliably preserve viability across and unless the guidance-state preserves the viability-relevant difference between them.
+Therefore reliable viability across and requires the effective guidance condition to preserve the viability-relevant difference between them:

 So:

-Contact is the preservation of viability-relevant difference between reality and guidance.
+Contact is the preservation of action-relevant, viability-relevant difference between reality and guidance.

-So contact fails when such difference is lost, excluded, blocked, distorted, or mismeasured.
+So contact fails when such difference is lost, excluded, blocked, distorted, ignored, or mismeasured.

 Let: